santolucito/santolucito.github.io/COMS3430/fall2022/Lab4.md

 Complete the "build your own live coding language" activity from class.
 You start with the code here [https://www.marksantolucito.com/COMS3430/fall2021/liveCodePitch/](https://www.marksantolucito.com/COMS3430/fall2021/liveCodePitch/), and need to add one additional feature.
-Examples of new features are giving in the comments in the code for the example.
+Examples of new features are given in the comments in the code for the example.

 ## Part II (10 points)